How technology can save medicine's heart and soul

-With the advent of information technology in medicine, patients and providers alike have begun to feel a cultural angst about what this means for the future of healthcare.
+With the advent of information technology in health care, patients and providers alike have begun to feel a cultural angst about what this means for the future of medicine.

 That said, as a touchy-feely people person who romanticizes the days of the old-school general practitioner who knew your whole family, I’m sympathetic to the view that the last thing modern medicine needs is more machines and less humanity.
 But I think the conversation surrounding this topic has tended to create a false dichotomy between doctors and computers.

 In what ways might technology bring more — not less — humanity to doctors and to the practice of medicine?

 A fundamental change in the role of the physician is not unprecedented in human history.
 For hundreds of years, physicians were craftsmen.
 They learned much about anatomy and developed practical skills in diagnosis and procedures.
 They relied on reasoning and empiric observation to conclude, as far back as ancient Greece, that purified water and sanitation improved the health of their communities, even though they lacked a scientific understanding of the germ theory of disease, which wouldn’t debut until a couple of millennia later.
 Early doctors practiced their craft and took cues from the fifth century’s Hippocrates, who considered medicine to be an Art with a capital “A.”